boonebgorges/unconfirmed/readme.txt

 Unconfirmed creates a Dashboard panel under Network Admin > Users that shows a list of unactivated user registrations.
 For each registration, you have the option of resending the original activation email, or manually activating the user.

+Please note that this plugin currently only works with WordPress Multisite, aka Network Mode.

 == Installation ==

 1. Install